arelate/vangogh/README.md

 ## Sharing games

-`gaugin` assumes you follow GOG.com [games sharing guidelines](https://support.gog.com/hc/en-us/articles/212184489-Can-I-share-games-with-others-?product=gog).
+`vangogh` assumes you follow GOG.com [games sharing guidelines](https://support.gog.com/hc/en-us/articles/212184489-Can-I-share-games-with-others-?product=gog).
 Just like GOG.com, we trust you that this will not be abused.